I’m Brad.

 There’s no single “right” way to reach financial independence.

-But there is a better way to think about it.
+But there is a more useful way to think about it.

 Most advice focuses on optimizing one variable—usually saving more.